-One the funding fully kicked in and there were sufficient easy to access supplies etc there were no significant issues.

-Regulation 75.
-How supportive were you or not of the Care Inspectorate's decision to temporarily suspend inspections of care homes?
-Please tick one box only Very supportive √ Fairly supportive Not very supportive Not at all supportive Don't know 76.
-And do you feel that the suspension of inspections of care homes had a negative impact on safeguarding or not?
-Please tick one box only Yes No √ Don't know Unpaid carers 77.
-As far as you could tell, what impact, if any, do you think the pandemic had on unpaid carers in your local authority area?
-Financial hardship $$ Mental stress $$ Increased physical demands (for example, doing more care) $$ Less respite (due to the closure of day centres/schools/colleges) $$ Other Please write in None of the above Don't know 78.
-What, if any, other thoughts do you have about the effect of the pandemic on unpaid carers in your local authority area?
+Regulation

+75. How supportive were you or not of the Care Inspectorate's decision to temporarily suspend inspections of care homes?

+Very supportive Fairly supportive ✓ Not very supportive Not at all supportive Don't know

+76. And do you feel that the suspension of inspections of care homes had a negative impact on safeguarding or not?

+Yes No ✓ Don't know

+Unpaid carers

+77. As far as you could tell, what impact, if any, do you think the pandemic had on unpaid carers in your local authority area?

+Financial hardship ✓

+Mental stress ✓

+Increased physical demands (for example, doing more care) ✓

+Less respite (due to the closure of day centres/schools/colleges) ✓

+Other Please write inNone of the above

+Don't know

+78. What, if any, other thoughts do you have about the effect of the pandemic on unpaid carers in your local authority area?
 Please describe any unequal impacts you observed?

+It felt like they were treated as less of a priority that other sectors and supports took longer to be implemented

-Please write in 79.
-What support, if any, did your local authority provide to social care users when their unpaid carers were sick or not able to visit them?
-Please tick all that apply
+79. What support, if any, did your local authority provide to social care users when their unpaid carers were sick or not able to visit them?

-Befriending/visits to combat loneliness Prescription/medicine collections $\sqrt{\phantom{a}}$
+Befriending/visits to combat loneliness ✓

+Prescription/medicine collections ✓

+Welfare checks ✓

-Welfare checks $\sqrt{}$ Temporary alternative domiciliary care Other Please write in
+Temporary alternative domiciliary care ✓

+Other Please write in

 80. What support, if any, did your local authority provide for unpaid carers?

+Supports in delivering medication, welfare checks, advice and once approved, the provision of PPE and related supplies and also COVID Testing

-Please write in Unequal and Disproportionate Impacts 81.
-During the pandemic did your Local Authority identify any unequal and/or disproportionate impacts on adults in receipt of social care?
+Unequal and Disproportionate Impacts

+81. During the pandemic did your Local Authority identify any unequal and/or disproportionate impacts on adults in receipt of social care?
 This may include inequalities regarding ethnicity, age, disability, socio-economic background and nationality.

-Please tick one box only Yes √ No Don't know If yes 82.
-Please provide some examples of any unequal and/or disproportionate impacts identified and outline any steps taken by your Local Authority to attempt to address those unequal and/or disproportionate impacts.
-Please write in Social isolation especially for those in vulnerable groups 83.
-During the pandemic did your Local Authority identify any unequal and/or disproportionate impacts on adults working in the adult social care sector?
+Yes No ✓ Don't know

+82. Please provide some examples of any unequal and/or disproportionate impacts identified and outline any steps taken by your Local Authority to attempt to address those unequal and/or disproportionate impacts.

+83. During the pandemic did your Local Authority identify any unequal and/or disproportionate impacts on adults working in the adult social care sector?
 This may include inequalities regarding ethnicity, age, disability, socio-economic background and nationality.

+Yes

+No ✓ Noting that we were aware of challenges happening elsewhere for example specific to matters such as ethnicity and were mindful of this Don't know

-Please tick one box only Yes √ No Don't know If yes 84.
-Please provide some examples of any unequal and/or disproportionate impacts identified and outline any steps taken by your Local Authority to attempt to address those unequal and/or disproportionate impacts.
-Please write in Again some staff due to disability or health conditions had to shield and alternative employment was challenging.
+84. Please provide some examples of any unequal and/or disproportionate impacts identified and outline any steps taken by your Local Authority to attempt to address those unequal and/or disproportionate impacts.